gitmachtl/scripts/cardano/mainnet/README.md

 Done. :smiley:

 There are more options available to select the amount of the Tokens.
 You can find all the syntax for this 01_sendAssets.sh script [here](#main-configuration-file-00_commonsh---syntax-for-all-the-other-ones)

+Also please checkout the example from the Online-Mode to see how to send multiple tokens at the same time, and even bulk transfers from all tokens from policyID xxx for example.
+You can find them [here](#how-to-send-native-tokens)

 &nbsp;<br>
 </details>